Altinity/antalya-examples/docs/reference.md

 ### Using Swarm Clusters to speed up query

+Swarm clusters can accelerate queries that use any of the following functions.

+* s3() function
+* s3Cluster() function -- Specify as function argument
+* iceberg() function
+* icebergS3Cluster() function -- Specify as function argument
+* Iceberg table engine, including tables made available via using the Iceberg database engine

 To delegate subqueries to a swarm cluster, add the object_storage_cluster setting as shown below with the swarm cluster name.
+You can also set the value in a user profile, which will ensure that the setting applies by default to all queries for that user.

+Here's an example of a query on Parquet files using Hive partitioning.

 ```
 SELECT hostName() AS host, count()